 Science Ambassadors are young people who aim to inspire others.
 The project aims to build young people’s confidence and science identity.
-Since our first Ambassador project started in 2011, over 2000 young people across the North East have become involved and many more nationally through our work with the Institute of Physics.
+Since our first Ambassador project started in 2011, over 2500 young people from schools and community organisations across the North East have become involved and many more nationally through our work with the Institute of Physics.

 Ambassadors receive training in communication skills and in developing and delivering hands-on science activities and projects.
 They get the opportunity to meet and work with young people from other schools and communities.
 Working with their teachers or community project leaders, and with support from Science Outreach and Dr Jenny Search (DrReSearch), they then take responsibility for running activities that benefit their school and/or community.